vfarcic/devops24/manuscript/06-jenkins-setup.md

 }
 ```

 Most of the definition should be self-explanatory.
-We'll create an EBS image based on Ubuntu in the `us-east-2` region and use the `shell` provisioner to install Docker and JDK.
+We'll create an EBS image based on Ubuntu in the `us-east-2` region and we'll use the `shell` `provisioner` to install Docker and JDK.

 Let's create the AMI.